LeaKats/semicompAFT/README.md

 # semicompAFT
-The script for running the estimation is called "Estimation function".
+The script for running the estimation process is called "Estimation".
 The cpp files should be read before running the estimation function.
 Here we list the arguments of the estimation function:

 ## Estimation With Frailty - Function Arguments: